heathdbrown/uncle_bob_clean_coding_lessons/README.md

 > If it ain't broke, don't fix it.

 > You get fearless competence with tests (the green light, that tells you the system works, and you believe it)

+> Check the code in a little bit better than you did before, the boy scout rule.